score-spec/docs/content/en/docs/environment variables/environment-variables-helm.md

 ---
-title: "Pass dynamic environment-specific configurations in score-helm"
+title: "Pass environment-specific configuration in score-helm"
 linkTitle: "score-helm"
 weight: 5
 description: >
-    This section describes how to pass dynamic environment-specific configuration to the Workload during deployment.
+    This section describes how to pass environment-specific configuration to the Workload during deployment.
 ---

 ## Substitute environment configurations